Certainty Blog

 DMAIC vs. DMADV: Key Differences

 The DMAIC process is not the only methodology that can be used for process improvement and problem-solving.
 Another popular methodology is the DMADV process, which stands for Define, Measure, Analyze, Design, and Verify.
-The DMADV process is similar to the DMAIC process in some aspects, but it has some key differences that make it more suitable for certain situations and applications.
+Notably, the DMADV process is similar to the DMAIC process in some aspects.
+However, it has some key differences that make it more suitable for certain situations and applications.

 The table below summarizes the key differences between DMAIC and DMADV: